carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

-At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in, unless we explicitly specify something else.
+At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
 Here,
 the computer's response is `/home/dcuser`,